How we communicate

 In addition, notes are sent or emailed home to provide details about upcoming events and to seek parent permission for student participation in different activities.
 We appreciate your efforts to remind your children to show you these notes.

-Emergency Contacts and Health Information
+Emergency Contacts Information

 Parents are requested to ensure that the emergency contacts (especially phone numbers) registered on their child’s enrolment are current at all times.
 Annual Update Forms will be sent out in the first weeks of the new school year.
 Please include mobile phone numbers & email addresses as well.